Disease in Imperial Rome: The Antonine Plague

 The Antonine Plague was the first known pandemic impacting the Roman Empire.
 The plague, generally believed to be smallpox, was possibly brought by soldiers returning from the campaign in Western Asia, leading to catastrophic results for the Roman populace, whom had likely never been exposed to the disease before.
 The main symptoms included diarrhea, skin sores and irritations and sore throats.
 Symptoms lasted for around two weeks before they either died, or recovered and in turn developed immunity from further infection.
 Emperor Marcus Aurelius implemented several changes which suggest the dire status of the Empire.
 This included loosening the regulations for membership of higher councils in multiple important settlements throughout the empire, including Athens.
 Egypt was another region that saw catastrophic loss in the populations of their cities.
 This was demonstrated in the papyrus scripts documenting the loss in revenue from the massive decrease in population.
 The entire empire was facing hardship from the plague.
 Public building projects ceased in many of the provinces' major cities, including London.
 This all simultaneously happened while the empire faced attacks from the Sarmatians in the east.
-It is estimated that up to 15% of the Roman population was wiped out during the ten year plague, including Emperor Marcus Aurelius in 180 CE.
+It is estimated that up to 15% of the Roman population was wiped out during the ten year plague, including Emperor Marcus Aurelius in 180 AD.
 It is widely believed that the plague was what is now known as smallpox.
 This can be determined largely due to the notes and commentary from famed Greek physician Galen.
 It is estimated that the Antonine Plague's impact on the Roman Empire was devastating and the effects lasted for centuries after the fact, some historians arguing that it permanently impaired the Empire and assisted in its downfall.

 The Antonine Plague was named after the emperor whose reign it originated in, Aurelius Antoninus, according to Louise Cilliers and Francis Retief.
 Historical sources suggest that Roman soldiers returning from campaign in Mesopotamia spread the disease, which lasted from 165 to 180 AD.
 Based on the written observations of fever, diarrhea, and boils by the Greek physician Galen, historians infer that smallpox caused the plague.
 Including substantial army deaths, the outbreaks decimated an estimated two thirds of the Roman population, killing roughly 2000 people per day.